ramcgobburu/career-agent/DEMO_VIDEO_SCRIPT.md

 **Actions**:
 - Show the landing page with the hero section
 - Highlight the three key features: "Context-aware", "Multiple document types", and "Smart parsing"

-- Briefly show the sign-up form
+---

-### 2. Sign Up & Dashboard (0:30 - 1:00)
+### 2. Home - Upload Career Context (0:30 - 1:30)
-**Visual**: Sign up process and dashboard **Narration**:
-> "Getting started is easy.
-Sign up with your email or Google account, and you'll land on your dashboard."
+**Visual**: Dashboard/Home page showing upload section **Narration**:
+> "Let's start by uploading your career context.
+This is crucial - upload everything from day one of your career.
+Include your resume, previous cover letters, project descriptions, achievements, and any career-related documents.
+The more comprehensive your context, the more effective the AI will be at creating personalized materials that truly represent your experience."

 **Actions**:
-- Show sign-up form (can use demo account)
-- Navigate to dashboard
+- Navigate to Home/Dashboard
+- Show the "Add to existing context" section
+- Upload the sample career context markdown file
-- Show the clean, modern interface
+- Show the file appearing in the context list
-- Point out the sidebar navigation
+- Explain that multiple files can be uploaded

+---

-### 3. Upload Career Context (1:00 - 1:45)
+### 3. Resume Builder - Analyze Resume (1:30 - 2:30)
-**Visual**: Uploading a resume/career document **Narration**:
-> "The first step is to upload your career context - this could be your resume, previous cover letters, or any career-related documents.
-The AI uses this to personalize all generated materials.
-You can upload PDF, Word, or text files."
+**Visual**: Resume Builder page with resume analysis **Narration**:
+> "Next, let's use the Resume Builder.
+Simply paste your resume, and CareerPilot will analyze it to provide valuable insights.
+It will identify strengths, suggest improvements, and help you optimize your resume for better results."

 **Actions**:
-- Click on "Add to existing context" section
+- Navigate to Resume Builder
-- Select a file (PDF or DOCX)
-- Show the upload process
+- Paste the sample resume
+- Click "Analyze Resume" button
-- Show the context appearing in the list
+- Show the analysis output with insights and suggestions
-- Mention that multiple files can be uploaded
+- Highlight key insights displayed

+---

-### 4. Generate Cover Letter (1:45 - 3:00)
+### 4. Generator - Cover Letter with Auto-Fill (2:30 - 3:30)
-**Visual**: Using the generator to create a cover letter **Narration**:
+**Visual**: Generator page with cover letter mode and URL auto-fill **Narration**:
 > "Now let's generate a personalized cover letter.
-Navigate to the Generator, and select 'Cover Letter' from the mode dropdown.
-Here's the smart part - you can paste a job posting URL, and CareerPilot will automatically extract the company name, role title, and job description using AI."
+Navigate to the Generator and select 'Cover Letter' mode.
+Here's the smart part - paste a job posting URL, and CareerPilot's AI will automatically parse the page, extract the company name, role title, and job description.
+Watch as it fills in all the details for you."

 **Actions**:
 - Navigate to Generator page
-- Select "Cover Letter" mode
+- Select "Cover Letter" mode from dropdown
-- Paste a job posting URL (e.g., LinkedIn, company career page)
+- Paste a job posting URL (e.g., LinkedIn job link)
 - Click "Auto-fill" button
-- Show the fields being populated automatically
+- Show the fields being populated automatically: company name, role title, job description
-- Optionally add additional context or requirements
-- Click "Generate"
+- Highlight how the AI intelligently extracts information

+---

+### 5. Generator - Application Answer & Networking Blurb (3:30 - 4:30)
+**Visual**: Generator page showing application answer and networking blurb **Narration**:
+> "The Generator also helps with interview preparation.
+Switch to 'Application Answer' mode to get tailored responses to interview questions.
+And don't forget the 'Networking Blurb' feature - it creates professional, engaging messages for LinkedIn networking that help you stand out."

+**Actions**:
+- Switch to "Application Answer" mode
-- Show the loading state
+- Show the form and explain how it works
-- Display the generated cover letter
+- Switch to "Networking Blurb" mode
-- Show that it's editable
+- Show the networking blurb form
-- Highlight how it's personalized to the user's career context
+- Explain how it creates personalized networking messages

-### 5. Generate STAR Story (3:00 - 3:45)
-**Visual**: Generating a STAR story
+---

+### 6. LinkedIn Optimizer (4:30 - 5:15)
+**Visual**: LinkedIn Optimizer page
 **Narration**:
-> "You can also generate STAR stories for behavioral interview questions.
-Just select 'STAR Story' mode, enter a situation or question, and get a well-structured response."
+> "The LinkedIn Optimizer helps you maximize your professional presence.
+It analyzes your profile and provides recommendations to improve visibility, keyword optimization, and overall profile strength.
+This ensures recruiters and hiring managers can easily find you."

 **Actions**:
-- Change mode to "STAR Story"
+- Navigate to LinkedIn Optimizer
-- Enter a sample question (e.g., "Tell me about a time you led a team")
+- Show the optimizer interface
-- Generate the story
+- Explain the optimization features
-- Show the formatted output
+- Show how it helps improve profile visibility

+---

-### 6. Help & FAQ (3:45 - 4:00)
+### 7. Help & FAQ (5:15 - 5:30)
-**Visual**: Opening the help sidebar
+**Visual**: Help sidebar with FAQs
 **Narration**:
-> "If you have questions, click the Help button in the sidebar to access frequently asked questions and get support."
+> "If you have questions, click the Help button in the sidebar to access frequently asked questions and get support whenever you need it."

 **Actions**:
 - Click "Help & FAQ" in sidebar
 - Show the expandable FAQ items
 - Expand a couple of questions to show answers

+---

-### 7. Closing (4:00 - 4:30)
+### 8. Closing (5:30 - 6:00)
 **Visual**: Dashboard overview
 **Narration**:
 > "CareerPilot Consulting makes it easy to create professional, personalized career materials.
+From uploading your career context to generating cover letters and optimizing your LinkedIn profile, we've got you covered.
 Sign up today and take your career to the next level."

 **Actions**:
 - Show a final overview of the dashboard
-- Display the call-to-action or sign-up button
+- Display the call-to-action
 - Fade to logo/website URL

+---

 ## Technical Tips for Recording